My Approach

 Therapeutic Framework

 I don’t believe in one-size-fits-all therapy.
-Together, we’ll explore what you need emotionally, mentally, and physically.
+Together, we can explore what you need emotionally, mentally, and physically.
 I’ll draw from different mind-body approaches to support your unique journey.
 Each session is shaped around you, at your pace, and with deep care.

 Associate Status: What That Means for You